 For marginal solutions, a minimum of sixty percent (60%) of locations shall be accurate to within (5) km, and eighty percent (80%) of locations accurate to within twenty (20) km.

-These accuracy requirements apply for beacons that meet the requirements of document C/S T.001 (beacon specification).
+These accuracy requirements apply for beacons that meet the requirements of document C/S T.001 (beacon specification), except for ELT(DT)s.

 5.2.5 Ambiguity Resolution